Kavca/dementia-akm-models/README.md

 (Tips: You can duplicate this browser-tab and move it on the side, to have it available when doing the procedure)

-Open the webpage:
+Open AKM Modeller:

-<https://akmclient-beta.herokuapp.com/modelling> latest version with newest features
+<https://akmmclient-main.vercel.app/modelling> latest version with latest features

+<https://akmclient-beta.herokuapp.com/modelling> more tested version without latest features

 ---